Chichicastenango Patron’s Day

 Central Plaza & El Calvario Church

 After the cemetery visit, enjoy the festivities in the central plaza and visit the Church of El Calvario.
 This stunning church offers a unique insight into the vibrant spiritual life of the local community that blends indigenous Mayan traditions with Catholic doctrines.
-Get captivated by the serene atmosphere.
+Get captivated by the serene atmosphere.e.

 Stop 8